 Film locations as popular excursion destinations

-Thus, for film lovers, the capital of Veneto that is also occasionally called “the most serene” (La Serenissima) due to its beauty, offers a lot to see in any case.
-Meanwhile, many of the mentioned film locations are also listed in the respective film books and travel guides and therewith, they are easy and fast to find.
+Thus, for film lovers, the capital of Veneto which is also occasionally called “the most serene” (La Serenissima) due to its beauty, offers a lot to see in any case.
+Meanwhile, many of the mentioned film locations are also listed in the respective film books and travel guides and therefore, they are easy and fast to find.

 Especially those who are interested in places a little off the beaten tourist paths will get to know “Venezia” especially well under the aspect of the cinematic.